kabradshaw1/Django-Restframework-PostGreSQL-React/README.md

 You will need to install djangorestframework.
 Type pip install djangorestframework into cmd You will need to install pymysql.
 Type pip install pymysql into cmd You will need to install django-cors-header.
-Type pip install django-cors-header into cmd
+Type pip install django-cors-header into cmd You will need to cd into the stores directory